dustinpfister/blog_posts/_posts/canvas-example.md

 ## 01 - [A planet of mine clone](/2020/04/03/canvas-example-a-planet-of-mine-clone/)

 I made a clone of the game called a planet of mine, or I have started one at least.
+This canvas example is of a game where I have a world object, and then worker objects that can be set to land tiles in the world object.
+I enjoyed playing the game that it is based off of and want to at least start a clone of it that I can start to play around with a little.

 ## 02 - [Animation basics canvas example](/2019/10/10/canvas-example-animation-basics/)